zaqifathis/BIMserver-doc/JSON-Queries.md

 All queries must be valid JSON.
 This means that all keys must be quoted, all strings must be quoted.
 When sending a query to BIMserver using the [ServiceInterface.download](https://github.com/opensourceBIM/BIMserver/blob/0c7e37092045d08a4ae8ca836026823f02a977b2/PluginBase/src/org/bimserver/shared/interfaces/ServiceInterface.java#L102-L116) method through JSON, ensure that your query is base64 encoded.

-For further information regarding downloading the data via queries, please check [[Downloading models | Downloading-models]]
+For further information regarding downloading the data via queries, please check [Downloading models](Downloading-models)

 # Base query